 Best Keto Chocolates

-To make it even easier for you we already listed a few of the best keto approved chocolates and chocolate chips below.
-Now you can have your keto banana bread without the standard 30 net carbs per slice!
+To make it even easier for you we already listed a few of the best keto approved chocolates and

 - 100% Bakers Chocolate– Bakers chocolate is just that, chocolate for baking.
 It is a bitter dark chocolate in its natural state, aka no added cream or sugar.
 It is high in fiber and low in net carbs making it the perfect chocolate touch to your low carb banana bread loaf.